 Karin is also 42, never married, and desperately wants children.

-I took her on as a Commitment Course client because she’s highly motivated.
+I took her on as a Private Coaching client because she’s highly motivated.

 Yet the second we started working together, Karin began to dictate how our coaching would go — and thus gave me a small glimpse of why she’s single at 42.